 Creative Commons License

 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Wall, Howard J., "The Missouri Quality Jobs Program: Rearranging the Deck Chairs (And Throwing Some Overboard)" (2017).
-Center for Economics and the Environment.
+Center for Applied Economics.
 21.